Connecting 3-manifold triangulations with unimodal sequences of elementary moves: Unimodal sequences of elementary moves

-With this terminology in mind, consider the singular graphs $S_Q$ and $S_P$, where $Q$ denotes a spine obtained by creating an arch of length $\ell$ on $P$.
-Let $G$ be the graph obtained by deleting the artificial vertex and artificial edges from $S_Q$.
-Observe that: \begin{itemize} \item every vertex in $S_P$ corresponds to a natural vertex in $G$; and \item every edge in $S_P$ corresponds to a ``chain'' of edges that starts at a natural vertex, possibly passes through one or more subdividing vertices, and ends at a natural vertex. \end{itemize} In other words, $G$ is a \emph{subdivision} of $S_Q$.
-Intuitively, if we ``ignore'' the artificial vertex and artificial edges, then the singular graphs $S_Q$ and $S_P$ can be considered ``more-or-less equivalent''.
-Thus, we can think of the spine $Q$ as being ``just like $P$, but with an extra arch''.
+With this in mind, consider the singular graphs $S_Q$ and $S_P$.
+Observe that after deleting the artificial vertex and the artificial edges from $S_Q$, we obtain a new graph $G_Q$ that is a \emph{subdivision} of $S_P$: \begin{itemize} \item every vertex in $S_P$ corresponds to a natural vertex in $G_Q$; and \item every edge in $S_P$ corresponds to a ``chain'' of edges in $G_Q$ that starts at a natural vertex, possibly passes through one or more subdividing vertices, and ends at a natural vertex. \end{itemize} Intuitively, if we ``ignore'' the artificial vertex and artificial edges, then the singular graphs $S_Q$ and $S_P$ can be considered ``more-or-less equivalent''; thus, we can think of the spine $Q$ as being ``just like $P$, but with an extra arch''.

-We now outline how Matveev uses arches in his proof of Theorem \ref{thm:MatveevPiergallini} (see \cite{Matveev2007} for more details), since a similar idea will be useful for us in section \ref{subsec:semiMonoProof}.
+We now outline how Matveev uses arches in his proof of Theorem~\ref{thm:MatveevPiergallini} (see \cite{Matveev2007} for more details), since a similar idea will be useful for us in Section~\ref{subsec:semiMonoProof}.
 Here, we rephrase Matveev's idea in a way that is better suited to our purposes.
-Prior to proving Theorem \ref{thm:MatveevPiergallini}, Matveev establishes the following (non-trivial) facts. \begin{itemize} \item A 0-2 move on a special spine can be replaced by a sequence (not necessarily monotonic) of 2-3 and/or 3-2 moves.
+Prior to proving Theorem~\ref{thm:MatveevPiergallini}, Matveev establishes the following (non-trivial) facts: \begin{itemize} \item A 0-2 move on a special spine can be replaced by a sequence (not necessarily unimodal) of 2-3 and/or 3-2 moves.
 Going backwards, if a 2-0 move results in a special spine, then it can be replaced by a sequence of 2-3 and/or 3-2 moves. \item If $P$ and $Q$ are special spines of the same $3$-manifold, each with at least two vertices, then $P$ is connected to $Q$ by a sequence $\varSigma$ of 2-3, 3-2, 0-2 and/or 2-0 moves. \end{itemize} From here, Matveev proceeds by turning the sequence $\varSigma$ into a new sequence that only uses 2-3 and 3-2 moves.